How to rip a thin board with a circular saw

 5. Check the blade alignment: Ensure that the blade is aligned properly with the marked cut line on the board.
 You can do this by aligning the blade with the edge of the board and checking if it lines up with the pencil mark.

-See also How to make patterns for scroll saw
+See also How to take care of circular saw blades

 By properly preparing the board before using a circular saw, you can ensure a safe and accurate cut while minimizing the risk of damage to the board or work surface.